 FOR THE PANNA COTTA:

 1. In a small saucepan, cook the heavy cream, sugar and vanilla bean until it comes to a boil.
 In the meantime, soak the gelatin in ice water.
 When the cream has come to a boil, remove the pan from the heat and add the softened gelatin.
 Whisk to dissolve it.
-Sift into a clean bowl, discard solids, and let it cool to about body temperature.
-Add the yogurt and whisk well.
+Sift into a clean bowl, discarding solids, and let it cool to about body temperature.
+Add the yogurt or creme fraiche, and whisk well.

-2. Pour the panna cotta into glasses or cups (I used THESE) to about 1/3 of the height and let it set in the refrigerator, about 2 hours.
+2. Pour the panna cotta into glasses or cups (I used THESE) to about 1/3 of the height and let it set in the refrigerator on the bias (tilted) using an egg carton like you see in the above photo collage, about 2 hours.

 FOR THE STRAWBERRY GELEE WITH DICED STRAWBERRIES: